Video marketing is widely used in modern business. According to We are Social, 70% of marketers plan to use video marketing in 2019.

 - Live streaming: included on all plans with the Akamai network.

-- Cost: It starts at $19 per month for the Starter plan.
-Premium ($125/month) plans are available for users who need more features—API access, monetization, phone support—and bandwidth.
-You can also get a custom plan tailored to your needs and also get access to our advanced video hosting platform for more security and china video hosting.
+- Cost: It starts at $21 per month for the Developer plan.
+The Event plan ($63/month), ideal for organizations that stream events once or occasionally, and the Scale plan ($188/month) are available for users who need more features—API access, monetization, phone support, security, china video hosting—and bandwidth.
+You can also get a custom plan tailored to your needs.

 In this blog post, we’ve introduced you to video hosting platforms for video marketing.
 We’ve also covered some of the key considerations when choosing one of these platforms.